pivotal/docs-tap/aws-services/how-to-guides/configure-aws-service-endpoint.hbs.md

     For the full list of configuration options, see the [Upbound documentation](https://marketplace.upbound.io/providers/upbound/provider-family-aws/latest/resources/aws.upbound.io/ProviderConfig/v1beta1).

-1. In the `aws-services-values.yaml` file, configure the AWS Services package to use the `ProviderConfig` you just configured.
+1. In your `aws-services-values.yaml` file, configure the AWS Services package to use the `ProviderConfig` you just configured.
 For example:

     ```yaml